 Likewise, if you also use a sugar-free homemade dry rub and a sauce like Primal Kitchen's paleo/whole30 BBQ sauce, then these are a paleo and whole30 rib recipe too.

-Baby Back Ribs in Oven
+Easy Baby Back Ribs in the Oven

 Ingredients